Northwestern Law School Acceptance Rate

 Essay – You have the chance to give the admissions committee information in the optional essay that you might not be able to include in your personal statement.
 The topic/prompt for the optional essay is available for review in the application for admission.

 Admissions Interview – The Admissions Committee receives essential information from your interview regarding your motivation, maturity, and communication abilities.
 Admissions interviews are not required but highly advised.
-Northwestern Law interviews are conducted on a website.
+Northwestern Law interviews are conducted on an online platform.
 You will get instructions for doing your online video interview within five business days after submitting your application.

 The procedure is straightforward; all you need is a webcam and microphone-equipped gadget that is connected to the Internet.
 Northwestern advises applicants to do the interview on a computer rather than a phone or tablet.
 A series of questions that have been pre-recorded by members of their team and the Northwestern Law community will be asked of you.